Information for foreign students

 - Document the process with a concept sketch showing how your craft would work using at least one A4 paper (an image document in jpg or png format)

 - Document the finished craft with three pictures: a close-up and two pictures with the craft on the body (you can merge the photos into a jpg or png file if you want)

 - Briefly describe where you are going and how your craft would work in the image description when you load the image file

 - Material limitation – cardboard / corrugated cardboard and packing tape

 - Work in full scale (scale 1:1), not a scale model

 You may display up to 18 different images including the compulsory work samples.
 Each image must not exceed 5 MB (when it is unopened).

 Work beyond the obligatory may be made of any material.
 Maybe you want to view more drawings and paintings and digital works or short films.
 Three-dimensional works – such as jewelry, pottery, furniture, clothing or sculpture – should be displayed as photos.
 Include information about the size, material and technique.

-Based on your eligibility and written account on why you wish to become a Specialist Craft Tutor, your work samples and other qualifications, a number of applicants are selected for an interview at Nyckelviksskolan between June 1-5 2020.
+Based on your eligibility and written account on why you wish to study at the program Art and Craft Pedagogy, your work samples and other qualifications, a number of applicants are selected for an interview at Nyckelviksskolan between June 8-14, 2023.

-Information about admissions will be distributed by e-mail in the middle of June 2020.
+Information about admissions to the programs will be distributed by e-mail in the middle of June 2022.